utiasASRL/Deep-Collison-Checker/README.md

  - Guide to run the training script on the generated data
  - Guide to show the results of the training
  - Guide to run simulator with a trained model
- - Guide for the development with visual studio: script to forward the tcp ports + visual studio attach + open workspace
+ - Guide for the development with visual studio: script to forward the tcp ports + visual studio attach + open workspace + Install extension in remote contatiner